LorenzoNegri/R-Labs/Case_Study_TF_IDF.md

 ![png](output_7_0.png)

-This reveals that:
+We can now make some conclusion about data:

-  -  Galileo wrote more about "water" and "gravity"
+  -  Galileo wrote more on "water" and "gravity"
   -  Huygens was most concerned with "refraction"
-  -  Tesla was most concerned with electricity ("bulb", "coil", "wire")
+  -  Tesla was most interested with electricity ("bulb", "coil", "wire")
-  -  Einstein, of course, was concerned with "relativity".
+  -  Einstein, of course, was always thinking about "relativity".

-That's a nice little potted history of a few hundred years of progress in physics, and all revealed algorithmically from the writings of the people themselves.
+This is a nice way to play with some text mining methods.